 Workplace environment

-The physical workplace itself can affect company culture — shaping how employees interact with each other and how they view the company.
+The physical workplace can affect company culture by shaping how employees interact with each other and view the company.
 A well-designed office space can create a productive atmosphere that encourages collaboration and innovation.
 On the other hand, a poorly designed office space can make employees feel uncomfortable and unproductive.

 Every company, even those that work entirely on-site, also experiences a digital environment that influences norms and expectations.
-For example, providing a company intranet with organizational policies, procedures, and other key information can show that HR values transparency about company rules and norms.
+For example, making everyone’s goals visible across the organization can show that HR values transparency and encourages cross-functional collaboration.

 Communication style

 Good communication leads to open and honest dialogue, strong relationships, and alignment with the company’s goals and objectives.
-Customers and other stakeholders also benefit from clear, consistent, and engaging communication from employees.
+Customer satisfaction also depends on clear, consistent, and engaging communication from employees.

 A positive company culture relies on open communication and respect.
 This can take many forms, such as regular “town hall” meetings where employees can share ideas, questions, and concerns with management.
 This is just one way companies can help employees feel heard and respected.
 Done well, your workforce feels more engaged and is eager to contribute ideas, seize opportunities, and work through difficult problems.

 However, poor communication creates a negative environment with more conflict and lower morale.
 One way this manifests is when senior management is known for withholding key information and surprising the workforce with bad news.
-Team members will naturally begin to fear the unknown, which can harm engagement and productivity, not to mention retention.
+Team members will naturally begin to fear the unknown, which can harm engagement, productivity, and retention.

 Organizational structure

 The type of structure an organization chooses will also affect communication within the organization.
-A hierarchical structure will emphasize formal, top-down communication channels, and a decentralized structure will be more open and free-flowing in communication between employees and management.
+A hierarchical structure emphasizes formal, top-down communication channels, while a decentralized structure is more open and free-flowing in communication between employees and management.

 When is organizational culture change necessary?

-Knowing when to shift cultural norms and expectations isn’t easy.
+Knowing when to reimagine culture at work isn’t easy.
 Generally, you should engage in organizational culture change when your current culture no longer serves its purpose for the business.
 For example, if the company’s goals have shifted out of alignment with the culture, then you’ll need to examine what culture changes are needed.

 Of course, deciding to change your culture is more difficult when you aren’t sure of your current state.
-This is where organizational culture assessment instruments can help you analyze your organization and what changes are needed to realign culture with business goals.
+Organizational culture assessment instruments can help you analyze your organization and determine what changes are needed to realign culture with business goals.

 Tools such as the competing values framework can help you assess what’s most valued within the company culture.
 Other ways to assess organizational culture include employee surveys, interviews, and focus groups, which provide qualitative data you can use to define your culture’s dominant characteristics.